 Impress Them With a Winning Resume

-Use the opportunity you have to spark their interest.
+Use the opportunity you have to spark their interest in your MBA resume.
 Don’t beat around the bush or stall too much.
 Be direct, confident and show them everything you’ve got.
 Hopefully, these tips will make that more comfortable for you.